MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 📈 **Data Flow Overview:** Review the [Garage & Branch Management Data Flow](../../Diagrams/DataFlow/GarageBranchManagement.md) for a visual walkthrough of who contributes data, which services transform it, and where it ultimately lands.

-The latest revision folds in support, security, and resilience touchpoints so stakeholders can see how incidents, policy updates, and recovery drills intersect with day-to-day garage and branch operations.
+The latest revision folds in support, security, resilience, and field execution touchpoints so stakeholders can see how incidents, policy updates, vendor onboarding, and frontline tasking intersect with day-to-day garage and branch operations.

 **Key actors captured in the diagram**